 Habitat :

-Just like all amphibians, burrowing frogs are known to be semi-aquatic.
-In simpler terms, they are known to possess the ability to survive both on land and in water.
+Like all amphibians, burrowing frogs are semi-aquatic, meaning they can live both on land and in water.
 They are mostly located close to water bodies and they hide from their predators by staying in their burrows close to water banks.
 This is also a strategy they use to remain undetected from their potential prey.

 Behavior :